sharynjs/sharyn/docs/1-development-setup.md

 We are going to compile our code with the new [**Babel 7**](https://medium.freecodecamp.org/were-nearing-the-7-0-babel-release-here-s-all-the-cool-stuff-we-ve-been-doing-8c1ade684039), lint it with [**ESLint 5**](https://eslint.org/docs/user-guide/migrating-to-5.0.0), type-check it with [**Flow**](https://flow.org/en/), test it with [**Jest**](https://jestjs.io/), and auto-format it with [**Prettier**](https://prettier.io/).
 And we have access to a bunch of utils with [**Lodash**](https://lodash.com/) and [**@sharyn/util**](https://github.com/sharynjs/sharyn/tree/master/packages/util) to make our life easier.

-Excited?
 Let's get started!

-First, let's install the packages that I consider useful for any project by running the following command:
+- First, let's install the packages that I consider useful for any project by running the following command:

 ```bash
 yarn add @sharyn/util lodash && yarn add --dev @babel/cli @babel/core @babel/node @babel/plugin-proposal-do-expressions @babel/plugin-proposal-nullish-coalescing-operator @babel/plugin-proposal-optional-chaining @babel/plugin-proposal-pipeline-operator @babel/preset-env @babel/preset-flow @sharyn/babel-preset @sharyn/eslint-config @sharyn/prettier-config babel-core@^7.0.0-0 babel-eslint babel-jest babel-plugin-module-resolver eslint eslint-config-prettier eslint-import-resolver-babel-module@5.0.0-beta.0 eslint-plugin-flowtype eslint-plugin-import eslint-plugin-prettier flow-bin jest prettier